What is brand trust?

 Explain changes proactively: When pricing, features, or timelines shift, communicate first.
 Don't let customers find out through support tickets.

 Own mistakes fast: Acknowledge errors directly and explain the fix.
-Customers can tell when they're being lied to, and they don't want to feel tricked or deceived.
-Honesty is always the best policy.
+Customers can tell when they're being misled, and they don't want to feel tricked or deceived.

 Being transparent pays off in the long run.
-In fact, a 2016 survey found that 94% of all consumers are more likely to be loyal to a brand that demonstrates full transparency.
+A 2016 Label Insight study found that 94% of all consumers are more likely to be loyal to a brand that demonstrates full transparency.

 Data security and privacy practices are trust signals in B2B.
 Buyers need confidence that vendors handling their data or their customers' data do so responsibly.
 This is especially true for companies in regulated industries or those operating across multiple jurisdictions.